-Alice Lake Provincial Park is one of my fave go-to places for hiking or trail running in Squamish.
+Four Lakes Trail at Alice Lake Provincial Park is one of my fave spots for hiking or trail running in Squamish.
 The park contains a campground, four lakes, and a series of hiking and biking trails, and is about five kilometers north of Squamish.
-The Four Lakes Hike is a loop that visits each of the lakes, and is perfect if you’re looking for an easy beginner hike near Vancouver or Whistler.
-The hike is kid-friendly, super accessible to friends and family of all levels and abilities, and dogs are allowed too!
+The Four Lakes Trail hike is a loop that visits each of the lakes, and is perfect if you’re looking for an easy beginner hike near Vancouver or Whistler.
+The hike is family-friendly, super accessible to all levels and abilities, and yes, dogs are allowed too!

-You can park at the Alice Lake Beach or on the road near the Stump Lake Trailhead, depending on where you want to start the hike.
+When starting out on the Four Lakes Trail Hike, you can park at the Alice Lake Beach or on the road near the Stump Lake Trailhead, depending on where you want to end the hike.
 I recommend parking at the beach and proceeding clockwise around Alice Lake to the Four Lakes Trail.
 You could even start or end with lunch at one of the public picnic tables.

 The hike is about six kilometers long and took me just under two hours, including lots of stops for photos.
 The path is wide and mostly flat, with lots of tree cover.